BailFacile/laravel-challenge/README.md

 **⚙️ Parameters**

 - Required `document_id` parameter
-- Make sure document can be Esigned
+- Make sure Document can be Esigned
-- Once document is Esigned or Sent via post, it is locked and cannot be updated anymore
+- Once Document is Esigned or Sent via post, it is locked and cannot be updated anymore

 **➡️ Response**